 Indeed, in a lower-returning market, costs can loom large.
 Suppose the stock market notches 6% a year.
 If you lose 1.5 percentage points to mutual fund expenses and other costs, you would be left with 4.5%.
 Trade frequently?
-You could surrender 25% of your annual gain to taxes, which means your 4.5% would become less than 3.4%.
+You could surrender a quarter of your annual gain to taxes, which means your 4.5% would become less than 3.4%.
 That might not seem so bad—unless inflation is running at 3%, in which case you’re making almost nothing.

 You can’t do anything about inflation.
 But you can do your best to hold down investment costs and minimize taxes.
 Let’s say you bought a mutual fund that charges 0.5% in annual expenses and held it inside a Roth IRA.
 Even if the fund’s manager picks stocks that perform no better than the market, you would earn a 5.5% tax-free annual return, leaving you comfortably ahead of the 3% inflation rate.

 It’s easy to overlook investment costs or dismiss them as a trifling matter.
 We sit up and take notice when we’re charged a $35 overdraft fee, but we might be oblivious to a fund’s 1% expense ratio—and yet that 1% would be costing us $1,000 a year if we have $100,000 invested.
-Moreover, fund expenses are stated as a percent of assets, which makes them appear small.
-What if, instead, they were stated as a percent of our likely return.
+The problem: Fund expenses are stated as a percent of assets, which makes them appear small.
+What if, instead, they were stated as a percent of our likely return?
 Paying 1% of assets might not seem so bad.
-Losing 17% of your potential 6% return sounds a whole lot worse.
+Losing 17% of our potential 6% return sounds a whole lot worse.